Equilibrium states and zero temperature limit on topologically transitive countable Markov shifts: Introduction

 As we have stated, the main development is that we do not depend on the existence of Gibbs measures for the whole space, since we use the condition that $f$ is a summable potential to guarantee the existence of the equilibrium state $\mu_{tf}$ for each $t > 1$.
-Furthermore, if we suppose that $f$ is a Markov potential we can guarantee the convergence of this sequence as $t \to \infty$.
-To the best of our knowledge, this is the first proof of the convergence in the zero temperature limit beyond the finitely primitive case.
+The best of our knowledge, this is the first proof of the convergence in the zero temperature limit beyond the finitely primitive case.

 Our proofs are based on an elaborate construction similar to a diagonal argument.
 We approximate our countable Markov shift by compact invariant subshifts $\Sigma_k$ and use the results in \cite{BiFr14} to locate the ground states on a well determined compact subshift $\Sigma_{k_0}$.
 Then, as $k \to \infty$, we use the fact that the potential is summable and the variational principle, through a fine control of the entropy, to show that there exists equilibrium states for each $t>1$ and their accumulation points as $t\to\infty$.
-In the other direction, as $t \to \infty$, on each compact $\Sigma_k$, we make use of the results in \cite{Lep05} to determine the limit when the potential depends on a finite number of coordinates.
 As usual, this is not as simple as it might seem at a first look, in particular since $\Sigma$ is not $\sigma$-compact, and also since in this general setting we lose some important tools in classical thermodynamic formalism, as the Gibbsianess of the equilibrium states and some strong properties on the Ruelle operator.
 We give some more detail on this on the next section.